The Home of Fantasy Sports Analysis

 You can make the case Tolbert should be at the top of this Week 10 waiver wire list.
 Unfortunately, both Dak Prescott (hamstring) and CeeDee Lamb (shoulder) are injured.
 Prescott is facing a multi-week absence while Lamb could play as soon as Week 10.
 However, his risk of further injuring the shoulder is high.
 If Lamb plays, he should remain the favorite target for backup quarterback, Cooper Rush.

 Tolbert drew three of Cooper Rush’s 25 pass attempts on the final drive of their losing effort.
 Tolbert caught just one for a four-yard touchdown.
 Admittedly, Rush moved the ball around pretty evenly to seven different players.
-With one week of practice to get acclimated, Tolert possesses the most upside to emerge from this Cowboys’ passing game.
+With one week of practice to get acclimated, Tolert possesses the most upside to emerge from this Cowboys’ passing game especially if Lamb is out.

 Quentin Johnston, Los Angeles Chargers

-Johnston also logged his first game with 100 or more receiving logs.
+Johnston also logged his first game with 100 or more receiving yards.
 He caught four of five targets for 118 yards and a touchdown.
 I’d like to see more consistency of Johnston connecting with Herbert in Week 10 before feeling confident enough to plug him into must-win fantasy football lineups.
+He’s a boom-or-bust addition on the Week 10 waiver wire for now.

 Other Wide Receivers to Consider